Cardiff Rugby: 1970s

 In 1974–75 Cardiff failed to reach the WRU Challenge Cup semi-finals for the first time, losing 13–12 to Bridgend in the third round, despite not conceding a try in the entire Cup.
 However, on 1 November 1975, Cardiff met Australia for the fifth time in their history and, for the fifth time defeated them, 14–9, despite the absence of Edwards due to influenza.
 Both Edwards and Davies represented Wales in the 1976 Five Nations Grand Slam.
 During 1976–77, Cardiff defeated Pontypool and Aberavon on their way to the Challenge Cup final, where they were beaten 16–15 by Newport.
 Edwards decided not to go on the 1977 Lions tour, to show loyalty to his company who had let him go on three Lions tours previously.
 However, another Cardiff scrum-half, uncapped Brynmor Williams was picked, and played in the first three Tests before being injured in the third.

 Both Davies and Edwards started for Wales in the 20–16 victory away to Ireland in the 1978 Five Nations that sealed a record three Triple Crowns in as many years, with Edwards also starting the next week and also dropping a goal in the 16–7 victory against France that sealed Wales their third Grand Slam in eight years.
 This was Gareth Edwards' final match for Wales – he had won 53 consecutive caps, never being dropped or injured, and scored 20 tries.
 Gerald Davies also retired from Wales after a 19–17 defeat in Sydney – tied with Edwards on 20 tries, scored in 46 caps.

-In the 1977–78 club season, Davies had a fantastic game against Pontypool where despite only touching the ball four times due to the dominance of the Pooler pack, he scored four tries, with those being Cardiff's only points in a 16–11 victory.
+In the 1977–78 club season, in a game against Pontypool, Davies scored four tries despite only touching the ball four times due to the dominance of the Pooler pack.
+The tries provided Cardiff's only points in a 16–11 victory.
 Cardiff's cup run continued to the semi-finals, where they were beaten by Swansea 18–13.